Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 ‘Daar’ for his part sat on his haunches and waited patiently.

 Slowly and carefully, Yan sat down again. "...Shyow?
 Jooyun?
-What…?"
+What...?"

 Vemik had never heard him sound truly lost for words before.
 Shyow’s expressive, mobile face softened into a smile that said sorry and she cleared her throat.

 "We said before that some of the...
 Tribes of Sky-People are very different to us," she said.
 "Daar is from a Sky-Tribe called Gao and is a great leader among their people.
 Our Sky-Tribe is called human, and... well, we weren’t expecting to bring him.
 At least, not yet."

 Daar made that ducking motion with his head again.
 "It is important that I *did* come, though.
-My…Sky-Tribe has suffered at the hands of the Enemy, too.
+My...
+Sky-Tribe has suffered at the hands of the Enemy, too.
 We will not allow yours to face this fight alone."

 Yan stood up more slowly this time.
-He held himself fully upright and strolled over to the big furry…*person* with a rolling, authoritative gait that Vemik knew well enough by now was largely a bluff.
+He held himself fully upright and strolled over to the big furry...*person* with a rolling, authoritative gait that Vemik knew well enough by now was largely a bluff.
 Yan only looked so big and important when he was uncertain.

 He squared off in front of Daar and the two stared each other down for a long, quiet moment before Yan’s tongue flickered out to taste the air around the bestial sky-person.